gurshaan17/library-management/README.md

 - JWT for authentication
 - Zod for input validation
 - Redis for caching
-- Nodemailer (or similar) for sending emails
+- Nodemailer for sending emails

 ## Setup Instructions